 We are delighted that the government has recognised the value of high quality sports opportunities for children as we have always worked hard to promote and coach a wide range of sporting activities in our school.

-For the academic year 2010/20 we have been allocated additional funding through the government’s PE and Sport Premium.
+For this academic year, we have been allocated additional funding through the government’s PE and Sport Premium.
 As a school we have been allocated £16,000 with an additional £10 per pupil amounting to a total of approximately £17,520.
 Below you will find how we are allocating that money (approximately) and how it will benefit our pupils.